 II.
-The Coriolis force has a mathematical structure that is similar to that of the magnetic force $\mathbf{F} = q\mathbf{v}\times\mathbf{B}$ , especially bearing in mind that Maxwell linked the magnetic force intensity to angular velocity.
-[1], [2] Despite the conventional wisdom that a Coriolis force is merely an artefact of making observations from a rotating frame of reference, it will now be proposed that the Coriolis force is a real transverse force which follows from Newton's laws of motion in an inertial frame of reference.
+The Coriolis force has a mathematical structure that is similar to that of the magnetic force $\mathbf{F} = q\mathbf{v} \times \mathbf{B}$, especially bearing in mind that Maxwell linked the magnetic force intensity to angular velocity.
+[1], [2] Despite the conventional wisdom that a Coriolis force is merely an artefact of making observations from a rotating frame of reference, it will now be proposed that the Coriolis force is a real transverse force which acts when a radial motion occurs in conjunction with an angular velocity in a radial field.
+The radial velocity and the angular velocity must be independent of each other, yet physically connected.
 A common example occurs where a person sits on a rotating stool with outstretched arms.
-When they retract their arms, the inward motion is constrained to the radial direction, and a transverse Coriolis force causes the stool to spin faster.
-This follows from Newton's first law of motion.
-There is also a third law action-reaction in that the constraining to the radial direction acts against the Coriolis force while the Coriolis force then reacts against the constraint causing the angular acceleration.
+When they retract their arms, the inward radial motion of their arms is independent of, but physically connected to the rotatory motion, and so a Coriolis force is induced which causes the stool to spin faster.

-Another example of a constrained radial motion in a rotating system occurs in the case of a precessing gyroscope.
+Another example of a radial motion that is constrained to rotate occurs in the case of a precessing gyroscope.
 If we view a spinning gyroscope from the side, into its equatorial plane, and then apply a precessional torque along an axis that is pointing towards us, the rim velocity will be radial relative to the axis of the applied torque.
 It will be centrifugally directed on one side of the torque axis and centripetally directed on the other side.
 A Coriolis force will hence be induced in the same direction on either side of the torque axis.
 In conjunction with an equal and opposite Coriolis force on the far side of the gyroscope, a new torque will be induced which will be at right angles to the applied torque.
 This induced torque has the power to deflect the effects of gravity sideways.